iriikoad/nb-sonarlint/README.md

 ## Installation ##

-The plan is that after some stabilization, the plugin will be in the Netbeans plugin portal and in the Update center.
+Download the NBM and install using  **Tools > Plugins**.

 Meanwhile, you can compile the plugin with maven (execute **mvn install**, plugin file with the nbm extension will be generated in the target directory) and do a [manual installation](http://wiki.netbeans.org/InstallingAPlugin).

 The project was made with Java 11.